BY ANDREA MONGLER PHOTOS BY JAY FRAM

 So why is this treatment still considered experimental?

 “The governing bodies of our medical societies are still holding on for more data to consider this procedure as standard of care,” Hoefgen says.
 “They would like to see higher numbers of patients with successful pregnancies that continue to prove the safety and efficacy of ovarian tissue cryopreservation.”

 There’s one big limitation for some patients, however: cost.
 As is common with experimental procedures, insurance often doesn’t cover ovarian tissue cryopreservation.
 Plans may offer coverage for infertility treatment without covering fertility preservation.

+“That’s the goal,” Hoefgen says.
+“And as more and more patients undergo successful pregnancies and we make advances in the lab, I’m very hopeful that we’ll get there.”
 Here’s the difference: Someone who is trying to preserve her future fertility isn’t infertile — yet.
 Until she is, she may not be covered.
 Only five states — Illinois, Connecticut, Delaware, Maryland and Rhode Island — have laws specifically requiring coverage for fertility preservation.